Abstract representations of events arise from mental errors in learning and memory: Discussion

 \textbf{Experimental procedures.} All participants provided informed consent in writing and experimental methods were approved by the Institutional Review Board of the University of Pennsylvania.
-In total, we recruited 604 unique participants to complete our studies on Amazon's Mechanical Turk.
+In total, we recruited 634 unique participants to complete our studies on Amazon's Mechanical Turk.
 For the first serial response experiment, 101 participants only responded to sequences drawn from the modular graph, 113 participants only responded to sequences drawn from the lattice graph, and 72 participants responded to sequences drawn from both the modular and lattice graphs in back-to-back (counter-balanced) sessions for a total of 173 exposures to the modular graph and 185 exposures to the lattice graph.
-For the second serial response experiment, we recruited 78 participants to respond to sequences drawn from the ring graph with violations randomly interspersed.
+For the second experiment, we recruited 120 subjects to respond to random walk sequences with Hamiltonian walks interspersed, as described in the Supplementary Discussion.
+For the third experiment, we recruited 78 participants to respond to sequences drawn from the ring graph with violations randomly interspersed.
 For the $n$-back experiment, 150 subjects performed the $n$-back task and, of those, 88 completed the subsequent serial response task.
-Finally, we recruited 90 subjects to perform our Hamiltonian walk experiment, as described in the Supplementary Information.
 Worker IDs were used to exclude duplicate participants between experiments, and all participants were financially remunerated for their time.
 In the first experiment, subjects were paid up to \$11 for up to an estimated 60 minutes: \$3 per network for up to two networks, \$2 per network for correctly responding on at least 90\% of the trials, and \$1 for completing the entire task.
-In the second experiment, subjects were paid up to \$7.50 for an estimated 30 minutes: \$5.50 for completing the experiment and \$2 for correctly responding on at least 90\% of the trials.
+In the second and third experiments, subjects were paid up to \$7.50 for an estimated 30 minutes: \$5.50 for completing the experiment and \$2 for correctly responding on at least 90\% of the trials.
 In the $n$-back experiment, subjects were paid up to \$8.50 for an estimated 45 minutes: \$7 for completing the entire experiment and \$1.50 for correctly responding on at least 90\% of the serial response trials.